-Hey Friends… Are you confused about the CA Exemption rules for both IPCC and CA Final and it’s hard for you to believe in the rumors?
+Hey Friends… Are you confused about the ICAI Exemption rules for both CA Final and IPCC it’s hard for you to believe in the rumors?
 Actually, very few students are only aware of the ICAI Exemption rules and rest public is believing in the rumors only.

-Hence this article is planned to guide you the complete rules of Exemption in CA Papers in a very understandable manner and also answer your all queries related to such topic.
+Hence this article is planned to guide you the complete CA exam rules and regulations in a very understandable manner and also answer your all queries related to such topics.

 Before going through the CA Exam Exemptions rules, let’s understand first the passing requirements of CA IPCC and Final –

 - A candidate appearing in CA IPCC / CA Final has to obtain 40% marks in each individual subject along with 50% marks in aggregate of all the subjects at one sitting either in a single group or both groups.
 Or

 - He / She has scored 40% marks in remaining papers along with 50% marks including any valid exemption in some paper secured in any of the earlier attempts.

 Now, What is the Meaning of Valid Exemption in CA Exams?

 Read the below-given rules regarding exemption in CA Papers and its validity –

 - Candidates must have appeared in all the papers of that group/unit.